-This vehicle is equipped with an electronic controlled damping system.
-This system allows for a street suspension damping setting or a firmer race suspension damping setting.
-When in street mode the system automatically shifts the suspension dampers to the firmer Race damping setting during some hard acceleration and braking situations.
-The system also reduces body roll and pitch in many driving situations including acceleration and braking.
+This vehicle is equipped with a two mode electronic controlled damping system.
+This system allows for a compliant street suspension damping setting or a firmer race suspension damping setting.
+When in street mode the system will automatically shift the suspension dampers to the firmer Race damping setting during some hard acceleration and braking situations.
 There are two modes of operation: